Commercial Property SDLT Calculator UK 2026

 How is SDLT calculated on a commercial lease?

-SDLT on a commercial lease is calculated on two elements: the lease premium (if any) at standard non-residential rates, and the Net Present Value (NPV) of the total rent over the lease term at 0% (up to £150,000 NPV), 1% (£150,001–£5m) or 2% (above £5m).
-The NPV is calculated using a 3.5% discount rate.
+SDLT on a commercial lease is charged on two elements: the lease premium (if any) at the standard non-residential rates, and the Net Present Value (NPV) of the total rent over the term at 0% (up to £150,000 NPV), 1% (£150,001–£5m) or 2% (above £5m).
+The NPV is discounted using HMRC’s 3.5% temporal discount rate.

 What is a mixed-use property for SDLT purposes?